DiegoAscanio/easy-samba-for-all/joss/paper/paper.md

 The Easy SAMBA for All (ES4All) Platform addresses a significant challenge in the deployment and management of SAMBA Active Directory/Domain Controller (AD/DC) services: complexity.
 Traditional setups of SAMBA, despite its robust features and stability, are often hindered by intricate configuration processes that can deter IT staff, particularly in environments with constrained resources or high operational demands.
 ES4All leverages Docker container technology to streamline these processes, offering a simplified, accessible, and efficient approach to SAMBA server setup.

 It also frees IT staff from the burden of manual user management by providing a web interface for self-registration, enabling end-users to easily join the network and access resources.
-This self-registration feature enhances user experience, reduces administrative overhead, and improves overall network security by ensuring only authorized users can access the system.
+This self-registration feature enhances user experience, reduces administrative overhead, and improves overall network security by ensuring only authorized users to access computers managed by the SAMBA AD/DC server.

 The Platform is particularly well suited for academic institutions and organizations seeking cost-effective and easy-to-set-up alternatives to proprietary AD/DC solutions.
 With ES4All, organizations can harness the full potential of SAMBA AD/DC services, improving network management and user isolation in a secure and manageable manner.